Skip to main content

 Won't do / limitations

-The following features are not yet available, but are planned for future releases:
+The following capabilities are not yet available, but are planned for future releases:

-• Send flagged visitor alerts to Microsoft Teams channels
+• 💬 Send flagged visitor alerts directly to Microsoft Teams channels.s

 Did this answer your question?